mnz1988/stable-diffusion-guide/README.md

 # Local Installation (Windows + Nvidia) <a name="install"></a>[▲](#index)

 To run Stable Diffusion on your own computer you'll need at least 16 GB of RAM and 4 GB of VRAM (preferably 8).
 I will only cover the case where you are running Windows 10/11 and using an NVIDIA graphics card series 16XX, 20XX or 30XX (though 10XX also work).
 My apologies to AMD, Linux, and Mac users, but their cases are harder to cover.
-If you don't meet the hardware requirements, you can just proceed with the Google Collab method [above ▲](#collab).
+If you don't meet the hardware requirements, you can just proceed with the Google Colab method [above ▲](#colab).

 1. Get the latest release from [this page](https://github.com/EmpireMediaScience/A1111-Web-UI-Installer/releases).